finnwicks/WT_Demo_STEMEngine_Backend/README.md

 User Receives Feedback:

-The user receives the JSON feedback and can review the detailed analysis and personalized suggestions.
+The user receives the JSON feedback and can review the detailed analysis and personalised suggestions.

 ### Dependencies